pabarnard/data-structures-and-algorithms-lectures/08-linked-lists.md

 Some implementations of singly linked lists have a pointer called "tail" that reference the *last* node in the list; i.e. the tail points to the node that have a next attribute of "null" (or a similar value).

 This is called a *singly* linked list because we can only travel one way - forward.

+Singly linked lists are used frequently as the basis for many other data structures, including stacks and queues.

 ### Tips for solving problems
 - **Beware edge cases:** Watch out for cases like an empty list, a list with only one node.